OllieJones/dashnav/readme.txt

 Tnat's it.

 How does this plugin work?
 It is lightweight.
-It sends its small JavaScript file to your browser for every dashoard page.
-That JavaScript analyzes the WordPress menus and preparse the dropdown list.
+It sends its small JavaScript file to your browser for every dashboard page.
+That JavaScript analyzes the WordPress menus and prepares the dropdown list.

 == Installation ==